 Soon thereafter, I was in for a shock as Nikhil, then in Kindergarten, came back to me speaking only Malayalam as he lived in Kerala for six months.
 He had completely forgotten Hindi and English, which he spoke very fluently while at Delhi and his brains were now reformatted in Malayalam.
 It took a month and some special effort from me and the unit staff to teach him Hindi and English.

 On landing in Canada, Marina worked eight hours a day and studied 10 hours a day and in a year cleared all the licensing exams in one go.
 A herculean effort.
 There are two written and a practical examination to be cleared and only about 5% of international pharmacy graduates clear it.

-At that time I asked Marina as to how she managed to pass all her licensing exams in a year when most people take a minimum of three years and many up to six.
-She said it was all hard work as she wanted to get me and children as fast as possible to Canada.
+At that time, I asked Marina as to how she managed to pass all her licensing exams in a year when most people take a minimum of three years and many up to six.
+She said it was all hard work as she wanted to get children and me as fast as possible to Canada.
 Being alone in Canada facilitated her to put in those extra hours of hard work.
 Further, as she was an Army Wife, she was tough and ready to take on all challenges.
 She said she was lucky that she never worked as a pharmacist in India and hence did not learn the ‘wrong’ things.
-Thus no unlearning was required prior to learning the Canadian way of pharmacy management.
+Thus, no unlearning was required prior to learning the Canadian way of pharmacy management.
 In her view, she started her studies as if she had not even done her B Pharm and hence could clear all the exams in one go.